-Pro: Big Commerce, Volusion and Shopify are three of the most popular hosted shopping carts on the market.
-The biggest pro of using a hosted cart is that it keeps your entire store in one place, from invoicing to shipping, and all of the programing work is done for you.
+Pro: Big Commerce and Shopify are two of the most popular hosted shopping carts on the market.
+The biggest pro of using a hosted cart is that it keeps your entire store in one place, from invoicing to shipping, and all of the programming work is done for you.
 You also have access to their customer service, which is like having an IT person on staff should something go wrong.

-Con: Those who have more than basic programing skills may find the templates available on hosted shopping carts a bit limited, which make them better for those who are unfamiliar with web programing.
+Con: Those who have more than basic programming skills may find the templates available on hosted shopping carts a bit limited, which makes them better for those who are unfamiliar with web programming.
 If you want to customize your shopping cart, you'll most likely have to hire a programmer/designer to do it for you.
 And the monthly fee can increase if traffic to your site increases, too.

 3. Self-hosted shopping carts

-Pro: Using a self-hosting shopping cart, like Zencart, offers the most control and flexibility for those with programing skills.
-Because you’re uploading your cart to your webhost, you don’t need to worry about price increases or the host company making changes that will effect the look and feel of your cart.
+Pro: Using a self-hosting shopping cart, like Zencart, offers the most control and flexibility for those with programming skills.
+Because you’re uploading your cart to your web host you don’t need to worry about price increases or the host company making changes that will affect the look and feel of your cart.
 And you don't have to pay any monthly fees for your shopping cart.

 Con: The learning curve can be a little steep for those without any programing skills, so you'll have to rely on your programmer or web designer to keep your cart up to date with any enhancements or security updates, which can be very costly.

 My bottom-line recommendation